 4. Personal Investment/Borrow From Friends and Family

-The last business financing option we’ll touch on is actually the one you should start with.
-Before seeking external funding, it’s best to try to raise as much as you can on your own.
-You should never put up your entire personal savings; you never know when an emergency will arise, and you’ll need cash on hand.
-But, again, lines of credit can be costly with high interest rates.
+The last business financing option we’ll touch on is actually where you should start.
+Before seeking external funding to finance a business, it’s best to try to raise as much as you can on your own.
+You should never put up your entire personal savings because you never know when an emergency will arise, and you’ll need cash on hand.
+Again, lines of credit can be costly with high interest rates.
 If you can cover a lot of business needs yourself or seek a low-interest loan from friends and family, you can save in the long run.

 Acquiring a small business loan is a big step in the business buying process.
 You’ll need to make sure you can afford the monthly payments and have a good enough credit score to be accepted for a loan program.
 Indiana Business Advisors can help you prepare, so you’re not going into the process alone.
 Get in touch for more information on business financing!

 Do you want to improve the value of your business?
 Click here for your FREE Value Builder Score!